-A companion robot should be able to overcome obstacles on its own, respond to what is happening around it in real-time, and communicate with its surroundings.
-It is particularly important to pay attention to these issues, as it is likely to become a participant in traffic [6].
-This makes the issue of determining its position particularly important.
-Not only does the correctness of this operation depend on the companion robot's navigation solution applied but also on reliability and operational issues concerning the devices performing localisation functions.
-The aim of the research is to develop a mathematical model that takes into account the use of two navigation solutions in the companion robot.
-Thanks to this, it will be possible to use the obtained mathematical relationships to compare various types of solutions used in the companion robot in terms of navigation and make a rational choice, enabling the implementation of the assumed activities in a specific external environment.
-The above issues are considered in this article.
-Novelty of the paper is the presentation of research carried out in real time using an actual robot.
+A companion robot should be able to overcome obstacles on its own, respond to what is happening around it in real time, and communicate with its surroundings.
+It is particularly important to pay attention to these issues, as the robot is likely to become a participant in traffic [6].
+This makes the issue of determining its position incredibly important.
+Not only does the correctness of this operation depend on the navigation solution applied to the companion robot but also on reliability and operational issues concerning the devices performing localisation functions.
+The research aims to develop a mathematical model that considers the use of two navigation solutions in the companion robot.
+Thanks to this, it will be possible to use the obtained mathematical relationships to compare various types of solutions used in the companion robot in terms of navigation and make a rational choice, facilitating the implementation of the assumed activities in a specific external environment.
+The above issues are considered in this paper.
+Its novelty is the presentation of research conducted in real time, using an actual robot.

-\e-mail: adam.rosinski@pw.edu.pl
+^{}e-mail: adam.rosinski@pw.edu.pl